 The Bangladeshi flag displays a simple red circle on a green field.
 The field recalls the lush greenery of the country.
 The red circle has a dual reference to the bright tropical sun and the sacrifices of the Bengali people.
 Fine Arts majors at the university designed the flag during the country’s independence struggle from Pakistan in 1971.
 It was officially adopted as the national flag in 1972.

 Ecuador is a country located in South America.
 It features diverse geography, including the Amazon Rainforest, the Andes Mountains, and the Galapagos Islands.
-It also has rich culture, including traditional music, art and festivals.
+It also has a rich culture, including traditional music, art, and festivals.
 Ecuador is home to many indigenous communities with unique customs and languages.

 The sun may not be immediately evident on the flag of Ecuador.
 The first things you’ll notice are the yellow, blue, and red horizontal band.
 They represent the country’s crops, ocean and skies, and the blood of its defenders.
 Look more closely at the coat of arms and you’ll see a beautiful scene.
 It includes the highest mountain in the country, a steamboat, a condor, and other features.
 Above the mountain shines a golden sun surrounded by zodiac symbols for the months of March to July.
 This is the duration of the country’s March Revolution of 1845.